helm/community/hips/hip-00xx-sequencing.md

 ## Rationale

-This design was chosen due to simplicity and clarity of how it works for both the Helm developer and Application Operator
+This design was chosen due to simplicity and clarity of how it works for both the Helm developer and Chart creator

 ## Specification